rauc/meta-rauc-community/meta-rauc-nxp/README.rst

 ================================

-Before flashing it's recommended to make sure that any traces of u-boot environment that may have been left from prevous use of the SD card with the cubox-i/hummingboard board are erased::
+Before flashing it's recommended to make sure that any traces of u-boot environment that may have been left from previous use of the SD card with the cubox-i/hummingboard board are erased::

     $ dd if=/dev/zero of=/dev/sdX count=10000